-Flora House serves children and youth ranging from ages 6-14 years through a variety of programs.
-In a neighborhood fraught with violence and negative influences, we provide a safe place for these individuals to attend after school.
-Our children and youth receive guidance on homework, nutritious snacks, positive peer relationships and loving mentoring from the adult supervisors.
-In addition we encourage participation in activities that promote healthy living (fitness and nutrition) and field trips that expand the knowledge of the community and opportunities that await them such as higher learning and safe living.
+Located in the heart of our North End community, our Flora House program offers children and youth ages 6-12 years a safe and worry free place to be children.
+Through both our after school program (Sept-June) and summer day program (July-August) our children and youth receive guidance on homework, loving mentoring from our adult supervisors and grow positive peer relationships.
+Flora House participants are encouraged to participate in activities that promote healthy living and take part in field trips that expand their knowledge of the community and the opportunities that await them such as higher learning and safe living.

-After school programs are geared towards education as well as self esteem and relationship building.
+The after school program is geared towards education as well as self esteem and relationship building.
 We use a skills based approach to learning and each day takes a different learning focus such as:

 Summer Day Camp: (July-August)

-Registration is required.
-Please contact the After School Program Coordinator at 204-586-5494.
+Registration for both programs is required.
+To register please contact the Flora House Program Coordinator, Brad Calder at 204-586-5494.

-The LAPP program helps children aged 1-5 gain important Pre-Kindergarten knowledge such as counting, colors and sorting.
-Caregivers must attend with their child so they can learn how to nurture and teach their children at home, in a way that promotes literacy and learning.
-The purpose of the program is to aid in the development important skills through learning-based play and interaction with other children.
-We monitor the children during playtime and provide them with a healthy snack.
-Caregivers in the Learn and Play group attend to learn how to engage with their children in a safe place with other like-minded individuals.
-Many come from backgrounds where loving and engaged playing with children may not have been experienced in their own childhood.
-The program seeks to help caregivers learn how use engaged playing as well as how to genuinely show their love for their children.
+The LAPP program is designed to help children aged 1-5 gain important Pre-Kindergarten knowledge such as counting, colors and sorting.
+Caregivers will be required to attend the program with their child so they too can learn skills on how to nurture and teach their children at home, promoting greater literacy and learning.
+The purpose of the program is to aid in the development of important skills through learning-based play and interaction with other children.

+Our staff and parent volunteers monitor the children during playtime and provide guidance through teaching while presenting caregivers with techniques to further their child’s development.
+Caregivers are encouraged to participate in their child’s learning by engagement with their children in a safe place with other like-minded individuals.
+Many of our program caregivers come from backgrounds where loving and engaged playing with children may not have been experienced in their own childhood.
+The program seeks to help caregivers learn how become engaged with their child’s earning and development as well as how to genuinely show their love for their children.